 When this feature is configured, you can synchronize your voicemails along with their transcriptions between Unity Connection and Office 365 mailboxes, use Text To Speech (TTS) to access Office 365 emails, and access Office 365 calendars and contacts.

 Microsoft is changing the authentication mechanism supported by Exchange Online.
 Basic authentication will be deprecated and will support OAuth-based authentication.

 In Releases 11.5(1)SU8 / 12.5(1)SU2 and newer, Cisco Unity Connection supports the following types of authentication with Office 365:

 ● OAuth-based authentication (new for this release)

 ● Basic authentication

-Both types of authentication are supported until Microsoft fully deprecates basic authentication in October 2020.
-After this date, users must use OAuth-based authentication.
+Both types of authentication are supported until Microsoft fully deprecates basic authentication.
+After its deprecation, users must use OAuth-based authentication.
 System administrators can configure the authentication method in the Unified Messaging Service Configuration page of Cisco Unity Connection Administration.

 OAuth-based authentication is available from Releases 11.5(1)SU8 / 12.5(1)SU2 and newer.
 Earlier releases of Cisco Unity Connection (for example, earlier 11.5(x) and 12.x releases) support basic authentication only when integrating with Office 365.
 Customers on earlier releases who wish to continue using Unified Messaging with Office 365 should plan to upgrade their deployments to Cisco Unity Connection Releases 11.5(1)SU8 / 12.5(1)SU2 or newer.